• Skip to primary navigation

 Utility

-One great feature of both VertuoLine and Evoluo machines is that you won't have to wait around all day to brew your morning java.
-So, even if you're in a hurry, you can still have a cup of before heading out to commutes.
+One great feature of both VertuoLine and Evoluo machines is that you won’t have to wait around all day to brew your morning java.
+So, even if you’re in a hurry, you can still have a cup before heading out to commutes.

-Luckily, operating the machines is pretty simple as you won't have to deal with fancy push-buttons or high-tech control panel.
+Luckily, operating the machines is pretty simple as you won’t have to deal with fancy push buttons or high-tech control panel.

 Once done, just open the head of the machine by turning the lever to the RIGHT, insert your preferred coffee/espresso VertuoLine capsule with the dome-shape downward, close the head and lock the machine by turning the lever to the LEFT.